valhalla/valhalla/docs/api/expansion/api-reference.md

 # Expansion service API reference

-Routing algorithms find the best path by _expanding_ their search from start nodes/edges across the routing network until the destination is reached (unidirectional) or both search branches met (bidirectional).
+Routing algorithms find the best path by _expanding_ their search from start nodes/edges across the routing network until the destination is reached (unidirectional) or both search branches meet (bidirectional).

-The expansion service wraps the `route` and `isochrone` services and returns a GeoJSON with all network edges (way segments) the underlying routing algorithm visited during the expansion with relevant properties for each edge (`duration`, `distance` and `cost`).
-If a `route` request is tracked the response will also contain a `algorithm` member.
-The algorithms used are unidirectional & bidirectional A* (`route`) and unidirectional Dijkstra (`isochrone`).
+The expansion service wraps the `route` and `isochrone` services and returns a GeoJSON with all network edges (way segments) the underlying routing algorithm visited during the expansion with relevant properties for each edge (e.g. `duration` & `distance`).
+A top-level `algorithm` propertry informs about the used algorithm: unidirectional & bidirectional A* (for `route`) and unidirectional Dijkstra (for `isochrone`).

-**Note**, for even moderately long routes or isochrones the `/expansion` action can produce gigantic GeoJSON responses of 100s of MB.
+**Note**, for even moderately long routes or isochrones the `/expansion` action can produce gigantic GeoJSON responses of 10s of MB.

 ![A 11 km isochrone expansion result in Vienna, Austria](../images/expansion_dijkstra.png)